 My friend, Jo, and I booked the Black Sea cruise with Princess Cruise Lines and worked feverishly on booking our excursions.
 We were a bit worried when our options for the cruise port in Khios, Greece only returned three choices.

 Not being familiar with Khios made it hard to narrow down a tour.
 Fortunately, we picked a good one.
 Jo and I chose the Nea Moni Monastery & Avgonima ($64.95) tour offered by the cruise lines.
 This four-hour trip took us around to see the most picturesque scenery imaginable.
 What a treat!

-We boarded our motor coach for a 35-minute drive from the port to the semi-fortified Medieval hillside village of Avgonima.
+Jo and I, along with our tour group, boarded a motor coach for the 35-minute drive from the port to the semi-fortified Medieval hillside village of Avgonima.
 We snaked our way up windy hills with roads that were surprisingly in good condition.
 The most interesting terrain was partially dead from a devastating fire but held hundreds of years of history.
-The white dusted mountain tops were dotted with thick pine trees, olive trees, and jagged rocks.
+White dusted mountain tops were dotted with thick pine trees, olive trees, and jagged rocks.